Turkish gold trader implicates Erdogan in Iran money laundering

 The case has fuelled tensions between the United States and Turkey, which are NATO allies.
 Erdogan's government has said the case was fabricated for political reasons.

-Zarrab has said that Atilla helped develop and carry out the transactions, along with Halkbank's former general manager, Suleyman Aslan.
+Zarrab has said that Atilla helped design the transactions, along with Halkbank's former general manager, Suleyman Aslan.

-Zarrab also said that he paid bribes worth more than US$50 million (£37 million) to Zafer Caglayan, who was Turkey's economy minister, to further the scheme.
+Zarrab said that he paid bribes worth more than US$50 million to Zafer Caglayan, who was Turkey's economy minister, to further the scheme.
+He said he bribed Aslan as well.

 (Reporting By Brendan Pierson in New York; editing by Jonathan Oatis and Dan Grebler)